How to Prove Gender Discrimination at Work

 Gender discrimination is against the law.
 To stand up to your employer when they violate the law, you’ll need to be confident you can prove it.
 This article provides an overview of the different types of gender discrimination, what to look for to identify it, and what evidence to gather so you’ll be able to prove it.

-Gender discrimination occurs when an employer treats an employee unfairly because of their gender or gender identity.
-This treatment can take many forms and can be overt to extremely subtle.
-Gender discrimination is illegal and violates various laws, including Title VII of the Civil Rights Act of 1964.
+Gender discrimination occurs when you’re treated unfairly at work because of your gender or gender identity.
+It can be blatant or subtle but always illegal under laws like Title VII of the Civil Rights Act of 1964.

 Is Sex Discrimination the Same Thing as Sexual Harassment?